NVIDIA/aistore/docs/nbi.md

 ### Notes

-* Inventory creation is **manual**.
+* Inventory creation is **manual** (periodic refresh MAY be added in the future).
-* Inventory names are optional, but when provided must be unique for the bucket.
+* Inventory names are optional.
+Any human-readable name can be used, but it must be unique for the given bucket.
+When omitted, a unique name is assigned automatically (e.g., inv-Tp4nR7kWx).
+* CLI options:
   * `--force` removes any existing inventory first and then proceeds with creation.
   * `--names-per-chunk` is an advanced tuning knob that overrides the default chunk size.

 Internally, the control message is: